28 Nosler Ballistics From All Major Ammunition Manufacturers

 The 28 Nosler’s high ballistic coefficient projectiles allow it to maintain a flat trajectory and resist wind drift, maximizing its accuracy for big game hunting over longer ranges.

-Below is a sample 28 Nosler bullet drop chart that gives you a general idea of the 28 Nosler trajectory.
+Here is a sample 28 Nosler bullet drop chart to give you a general idea of 28 Nosler trajectory.

-Note: The chart above is an example of one 28 Nosler load.
-Actual ballistic performance may vary depending on bullet weight, lot, barrel length, and environmental conditions while firing.
+Note: The preceding chart is an example of one 28 Nosler load.
+Actual ballistic performance varies depending on bullet weight, lot, barrel length, and environmental conditions.

 28 Nosler Velocity

 Muzzle velocity is the rate at which the bullet exits the rifle barrel.
 It is measured in feet per second (fps).
-Typically, a longer barrel length produces a higher muzzle velocity, as it gives more time to exert its energy against the projectile’s base.
+Typically, a longer barrel produces a higher muzzle velocity, as it gives exploding propellant more time to exert its energy against the projectile’s base.

 It’s reasonable to expect a muzzle velocity of 3,000 to 3,300 fps from most factory-loaded 28 Nosler ammo.
-You can achieve higher velocities by reloading and handloading while following the load data recommended in your reloading manual.
+You can achieve higher velocities by reloading (so long as you follow load data specified by a manual).

 28 Nosler Kinetic Energy